kp100001/Personal-Website/readme.md

 # Kaushik Patra - Personal Website

-This is my personal website built using HTML and CSS.
+This is my personal website built using HTML and CSS for the ICS Extra Creddit Assignment.

 ## Project Description